Pedro Nunes: Inventions

 Nunes worked on several practical nautical problems concerning course correction as well as attempting to develop more accurate devices to determine a ship's position.

-He created the nonius to improve instrument (such as the quadrant (instrument)) accuracy.
-This consisted of a number of concentric circles traced on the instrument and dividing each successive one with one fewer divisions than the adjacent outer circle.
-Thus the outermost quadrant would comprise 90° in 90 equal divisions, the next inner would have 89 divisions, the next 88 and so on.
+He created the nonius to improve the accuracy of instruments (such as the quadrant).
+This device consisted of a number of concentric circles traced on the instrument, with each successive circle divided into one fewer division than the adjacent outer circle.Thus, the outermost quadrant would comprise 90° divided into 90 equal parts; the next inner quadrant would have 89 divisions, the next 88, and so on.
 When an angle was measured, the circle and the division on which the alidade fell was noted.
 A table was then consulted to provide the exact measure.

 The nonius was used by Tycho Brahe, who considered it too complex.
 The method inspired improved systems by Christopher Clavius and Jacob Curtius.
 These were eventually improved further by Pierre Vernier in 1631, which reduced the nonius to the Vernier scale that includes two scales, one of them fixed and the other movable.
 Vernier himself used to say that his invention was a perfected nonius and for a long time it was known as the “nonius”, even in France.
 In some languages, the Vernier scale is still named after Nunes, for example nonieskala in Swedish.

 Pedro Nunes also worked on some mechanics problems, from a mathematical point of view.